LTUC/amman-dotnet-401d2/Curriculum/Class12/facilitator/README.md

 Database key relationships for composite keys are brand new. foreign and primary keys are review.

 ## General comments
-Spend the last hour of lecture time having the students attempt to make an ERD based off of the problem domain (located in the bottom of the `Database.md` file)
+Spend the last 45 min to an hour of lecture time having the students attempt to make an ERD based off of the problem domain (located in the bottom of the `Database.md` file)

 Spend a few minutes  reviewing the requirement.
 Have the students group off and attempt the erd (20 min or so) and spend the last 15 having the students present their